 6. Joe Mattock

 One of the great bastions of the Football League.
 This was a player of who so much was expected, yet sadly, Mattock never really fulfilled his Football Manager potential.
 Back on Football Manager 2009 Mattock was winning numerous England caps.
 In real life he was joining West Bromwich Albion for £1 million.
 Leicester City were reluctant sellers; he had joined the club as a schoolboy and worked his way up to the first team.
 By the time West Brom came calling he had already played over 70 games – Mattock was still only 19.
 Hindsight is a wonderful thing, but Mattock probably wishes he could wind back the clock.
-Whilst Leicester have gone on to lift an unlikely Premier League title, Mattock has moved around very clubs in the Championship.
+Whilst Leicester have gone on to lift an unlikely Premier League title, Mattock has moved around various clubs in the Championship.
 Personal, as well as injury, problems have blighted his career.
 After one season at the Hawthorns he was sent out on loan to Sheffield United.
 West Brom got promoted and Mattock briefly re-joined them in the Premier League, albeit without making an appearance.
-Over the following two seasons he was sent out on loan to Portsmouth and Brighton (where he played with Gai Assulin).
+Over the following two seasons he was sent out on loan to Portsmouth and Brighton (where, by chance, he teamed up with Gai Assulin).
 Despite a successful loan spell on the South Coast he decided to join Sheffield Wednesday.
 At Wednesday he had moderate success, playing over 60 times in three seasons.
 In the summer of 2015 Mattock was on his way again, leaving Hillsborough to join another Yorkshire club, Rotherham, where he remains to this day.